ivanovic/Snes9x4P/README_Snes9x4P.txt

 (http://boards.dingoonity.org/dingux-releases/snes9x4d-%28for-dingux%29-v20100330/)
 for doing most of the work.
 Besides this credits go to skeezix for doing the initial port to the Pandora.
 Thanks to pickle for creating his fantastic picklelauncher which is included in this package, too.
+Besides this emulator is using a modified libSDL from notaz which e.g. allows hardware accelerated scaling.

 This SNES emulator is running pretty well; for now there are no ASM CPU cores in place, so try overclocking to keep speed up where needed.
 This will be remedied